Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 110km/h

-Motorway on and off ramps at Curletts Road, Halswell Junction Road, Shands Road, Main South Road and Weedons Road interchanges and Berketts Road junction are included in this 110km/h speed limit review.
+Motorway on and off ramps at Curletts Road, Halswell Junction Road, Shands Road, Main South Road and Weedons Road interchanges and Berketts Road junction are included in the 110km/h speed limit.
 The sections of those ramps connecting to local roads are excluded.

 • Enforcement